EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

                                                // otherwise, subscribe from the start of the stream
 ```

-3. Locate and examine code that subscribes to stream
+3. Locate and examine the code that subscribes to stream

 A subscription is created that subscribes to events from the `$ce-carts` stream.
-The subscription will only retrieve events starting from `streamPosition` in the stream (i.e. the checkpoint retrieve from previous step).
+The subscription will only retrieve events starting from `streamPosition` in the stream (i.e., the checkpoint retrieved from the previous step).

 ```cs
 await using var subscription = esdb.SubscribeToStream(                   // Subscribe events..